chongzixin/grape-expectations/README.md

 # Grape Expectations

-Your Singaporean sommelier app that recommends what to drink based on what is in the cellar and what food you are having.
+Your Singaporean sommelier web app (supports both desktop and mobile) that recommends what to drink based on what is in the cellar and what food you are having.

 ## Database

 As this is a prototype, a Google Sheets will be used as a database so that it's easy to view records.
+Sample below.
+Full list can be found at https://docs.google.com/spreadsheets/d/1yeu5nTSClzdWkjqboPPGoU627w7r5HytGTisSj9CDf0/edit?usp=drivesdk.

 | Name | Winery | Vintage | Price | Inventory | Style | Country | Region | Sub-Region | Type |
 |---|---|---|---|---|---|---|---|---|---|